marioy47/blog-site/posts/javascript-promises-tricks/index.md

 null
 ```

-The problem is that `fs.readFile` is an **asynchronous function**, which means that the program execution won't wait for that function to execute.
+The "problem" is that `fs.readFile` is an **asynchronous function**, which means that the program execution won't wait for that function to execute.
 It will continue to programs flow.

 So, when `fs.readFile` finishes reading the `config/photos.txt` file, `console.log`will already have been executed.

+Now, to be fair, this is not a problem, but a great advantage of the language because some tasks, like reading a file, won't stop the program flow.
+But it offers a great challenge for developers.

 ## How to work with asynchronous functions